spacebanana420/Kerolauncher/README.md

 # Kerolauncher
-Kerolauncher is a cross-platform CLI launcher for launching games and non-game programs.
+Kerolauncher is a cross-platform CLI launcher for launching games and general programs.
 The launcher makes it fast and convenient to launch your programs and games from 1 source while also providing support for backups, custom commands, and more.
 The main target operative systems are Linux-based operative systems and Windows.

+You can play native games or use Wine, Lutris or even emulators!

+### Current supported consoles:
+* DS/DSi
+* 3DS/2DS
+* Wii
+* SNES

-For Linux, Kerolauncher has support for Wine and Lutris to launch the games, while for Windows it only has support to execute the game natively.
-Every other feature is system-agnostic.
+Wine is exclusive to non-Windows systems and Lutris is exclusive to Linux and other systems that support it, every other feature is system-agnostic

-MacOS and BSD-based systems are not supported by Lutris

-**Note:** Kerolauncher is still in testing phase and, until version 0.1 is out, the code available in this repository will be unfinished and unstable.
-It surely has many bugs to be encountered or design choices to be changed, so I welcome all bug reports or feature requests!

 # How to use
 Download kerolauncher.rb and (if you haven't yet) [install Ruby on your system](https://www.ruby-lang.org/en/) (Recommended >=3.1.0).
 Kerolauncher is an interpreted program so it requires the Ruby interpreter to work.